Book Call on 1300 547 214

 Child Seats

-As you are creating your reservation online and after you have selected a vehicle suitable for the family, you will have the option of adding a child seat.
-On the vehicle details page look for the Child Seats & Equipment area and choose and request a child seat which is suitable for the child travelling.
+As you create your reservation online, and after selecting a vehicle suitable for your family, you will have the option to add a child seat.
+On the vehicle details page, locate the "Child Seats & Equipment" section and choose the child seat suitable for the child travelling with you.

-• Children aged between 4 to 7 years - Children must travel in a forward facing child seat restraint or a booster seat.
+• Children aged between 4 to 7 years: Must travel in a forward-facing child restraint with an inbuilt harness or a booster seat.

-Tips for choosing and using a child seat
+Tips for Choosing and Using a Child Seat

 • Only use a lap-sash seat belt with a booster seat.